suarezgenaro/seda/docs/about_seda.rst

 ----
 .. **4.
 T**

+**7. Why do the residuals from the best fit to photometric data points not scatter around zero, but instead lie preferentially above or below it?**

+This may happen when one photometric magnitude has a significantly smaller uncertainty compared to the others.
+In such cases, the fit is dominated by this data point, forcing the best-fit model to match it, even if the remaining points lie systematically brighter or fainter than the model.
+To obtain residuals that scatter more symmetrically around zero, identify any magnitude with unusually small errors and consider either inflating its uncertainty or excluding it from the fit.

 **6. How to interpret the output parameters from Dynesty in ``out_bayes['out_dynesty']``.**

 Look at `this Dynesty documentation <https://dynesty.readthedocs.io/en/stable/api.html#dynesty.results.Results>`__ explaining each output parameter.